Leopold Park: Buildings

-Leopold Park contains a number of historic buildings such as the Pasteur Institute (in activity from 1903 to 1987, converted into the representation of Bavaria since 2004), the former Solvay School of Commerce, the Solvay Institute of Sociology, and the Solvay Institute of Physiology, as well as the former Solvay Library, which houses the Security & Defence Agenda, Friends of Europe and Maisons de l'Europe think tanks.
+Leopold Park contains several historic buildings, such as the Pasteur Institute (in activity from 1903 to 1987, converted into the representation of Bavaria since 2004), the former Solvay School of Commerce, the Solvay Institute of Sociology, the Solvay Institute of Physiology, as well as the former Solvay Library, which houses the Security & Defence Agenda, Friends of Europe and Maisons de l'Europe think tanks.

 Most of the buildings were converted into offices for the European institutions in the 1980s.
 The former Institute of Physiology now houses the Lycée Émile Jacqmain.
 In 2017, the House of European History, a history museum, opened in the refurbished Eastman Dental Hospital.
 The building of the Royal Belgian Institute of Natural Sciences is also located in the park.